 The only reason anyone would do this, especially when there is no security vulnerability of any kind, is just because of the performance issues.
 The best way to deal with the project when it has several dependencies is in small batches, even with a strong test suite.

-You need to avoid whenever possible versions conflicts or you will end up with up to date library, database, plugin, cache storage, and an app that is completely not functioning.
+You need to avoid whenever possible versions conflicts or you will end up with an up-to-date library, database, plugin, cache storage, and an app that is completely not functioning.
 Even though it was working for many years before.